prawinkumar1506/Smart-Traffic-Signal-System-with-Vehicle-Movement-Monitoring/README.md

 3. **Servo Motor Control**: Simulates a toll gate, opening and closing depending on the light and vehicle movement.
 4. **Buzzer Alerts**: Generates warning and danger sounds based on the distance and current light status.

-For detailed code, refer to the `SmartTrafficSignal.ino` file.
+For detailed code, refer to the `Project.ino` file.

 ## Future Enhancements